20kdc/gabien-common/micromvn/README.md

 * `test-compile`\
   Cleans and compiles all target projects along with their tests.
 * `test[-only]`\
-  Runs the JUnit 4 console runner, `org.junit.runner.JUnitCore`, on all tests in all target projects.\
+  Runs tests in all target projects.\
-  Tests are assumed to be non-inner classes in the test source tree that appear to refer to `org.junit.Test`.\
+  Tests are assumed to be non-inner classes in the test source tree containing the value of `micromvn.testMarker`.\
+  Tests are run in each project using the value of `micromvn.testMainClass` for that project.\
   `-only` suffix skips clean/compile.
 * `package[-only]`\
   Cleans, compiles, and packages all target projects to JAR files.\